 Dimitri Chamblas and Benjamin Millepied began in 2011 a film producing partnership, which remains active and ongoing.
 Chamblas has also been consulted by Millepied to elaborate the Los Angeles Dance Project.

-In 2014 Dimitri Chamblas was nominated as artistic director at Paris Opera in charge of the 3rd Stage of Paris Opera.
-In collaboration with Benjamin Millepied, he founded this creative digital platform by inviting artists such as Alex Prager, Eric Reinhardt, Glen Keane, Mathieu Amalric, Xavier Veilhan, Bret Easton Ellis, Julien Prévieux, William Forsythe, Rubber Legz, United Visual Artists, Bertrand Bonello … to create original artworks.
+In 2014 Dimitri Chamblas was nominated as artistic director at Paris Opera in charge of the 3rd Stage.
+In collaboration with Benjamin Millepied, he founded this creative digital platform by inviting artists such as Glen Keane, Xavier Veilhan, Bret Easton Ellis, Julien Prévieux, William Forsythe, Rubber Legz, United Visual Artists, Lil Buck, Barbara Hanigan, Jonas Kaufmann… to create original artworks inspired by Paris Opera.

-In 2017 he launched Studio Dimitri Chamblas in Paris and Los Angeles, a structure that hosts all of its projects and collaborations, including a duet with the star dancer Marie-Agnès Gillot, his participation in the new creation of Boris Charmatz for the Volksbühne in Berlin, or a creation with architect François Perrin for the Performa Biennial in New York.
+In 2017 he launched Studio Dimitri Chamblas in Paris and Los Angeles, a structure that hosts all of his projects and collaborations, including a duet with the star dancer Marie-Agnès Gillot, his participation in the new creation of Boris Charmatz 10 000 Gestures, or a creation with architect François Perrin for the Performa Biennale in New York.

-In 2017 Dimitri Chamblas becomes the new dean of dance at CalArts, California Institute for the Art in Los Angeles and created HHUMANN, a 75 dancers work presented in the streets of Down Town Los Angeles and at Hauser&Wirth Gallery.
+In 2017 Dimitri Chamblas becomes the new dean of dance at California Institute for the Art (CalArts) in Los Angeles and created HHUMANN, a 75 dancers work presented in the streets of Down Town Los Angeles and at Hauser&Wirth Gallery.